Calogera Chiarello's Ancestors

 ~< Back to Chart >~

-Francesco Ciulla was born and baptized as Carlo Francesco on October 3, 1614, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Vincenza Faraone and her husband Pietro Ciulla.
-(Mouse over and click on his Latin baptism image upper right to enlarge in a new window/tab.)
-Francesco was the older brother of ancestor Giovanna who married Carlo Verde.
 On January 3, 1634, Sciacca notary Raffaele Bentivegna, recorded a contract for Francesco to marry Maria Buscemi, but her surname was spelled Buxemi.
+(Mouse over and click on their marriage contract entry left to enlarge in a new window/tab.)
 She was the only known child of Gaspare Buscemi and his unnamed wife.
-She was probably baptized at St. Vito’s church in Sciacca, but a baptism record for her has not been found yet.
-Two weeks later on January 15th, 22nd and 29th church banns were read for Francesco and Maria to marry.
-They were married at St. Vito’s church in Sciacca about a month later on February 26, 1634.
+She could have been born in Sciacca, but a baptism record for her has not been found in all three Sciacca church records, so she may have been born in another town.
+Two weeks after the contract was filed, church banns were read on January 15th, 22nd and 29th for Francesco and Maria to marry.
+Nineteen year-old Francesco and Maria were married at St. Vito’s church in Sciacca about a month later on February 26, 1634.
 (Mouse over and click on their Latin marriage record image left to enlarge in a new window/tab.)
+They are the parents of two ancestors.

 There is a May 9, 1652 Sciacca Rivelo for this family, which lists his father as deceased Pietro, and an incorrect mother’s name, which looks like an abbreviation for Francesca.
 (Mouse over and click on their 1652 Rivelo record image lower right to enlarge in a new window or tab.)
 Then his wife Maria and their five children are listed as follows — 16 year-old Pietro; 12 year-old Gaspare; 7 year-old Baldassar; 8 year-old Melchiore; and lastly Anna, whose age is not recorded.
 Ancestor Stefano is not on this list because he wasn’t born yet.